 How Do I Tell If I’m Washing My Hair Too Often?

 Even if you try to cut back on washes, some reliable signs that you’re still over-washing your hair are:

 - Fading color or if you notice a lot of color going down the drain

 If you notice any of these signs, try waiting one more day between your usual wash cycle, and see if that makes a difference.
 On the other hand, if your scalp feels itchy, flaky, or if you’ve been sweating, then it’s probably time to wash your hair.

-How Often Should You Condition Your Hair?
+How Often Should I Wash My Curly Hair?

-How to Wash Your Hair?
+How Often Should I Wash Damaged Hair?

 If you have damaged hair from heat styling or coloring, you should wash hair as infrequently as possible.
 Five to seven days is a good rule of thumb, but you may want to try to go even longer to give your hair time to recover.
 Brittle strands are especially vulnerable to breakage.

 Hair damage can occur in many different ways and produce different results.
 The answer to how often to wash it really comes down to the type of damage.
 At times it may be better to wash less frequently to allow the protective oils to re-establish themselves.
 Other times the damage may be an excess of oils and residue, in which case it will need to be washed to flush out the harmful materials.